Required minimum distributions (RMDs)

 There are strategies you can leverage, but consult your Ameriprise financial advisor or a tax professional on whether it’s appropriate for your unique situation:

-3. Consider a qualified charitable distribution: One potential strategy if you are 70 ½ or older is to make a qualified charitable distribution (QCD) to an eligible 501(c)(3) organization of your choice, up to $100,000 total for one or more organizations.
+3. Consider a qualified charitable distribution: One potential strategy if you are 70½ or older is to make a qualified charitable distribution (QCD) to an eligible 501(c)(3) organization of your choice, up to $105,000 total (2024 limit, indexed for inflation in future years) for one or more organizations.
+Even though the RMD age is now 73, the QCD age remains 70½.

 Are RMDs required for Roth IRAs?
 What about inherited Roth IRAs?